evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ### Seats

+Volkswagen ID.
+Buzz Pro LWB is available in a six or seven-seat layout for added versatility.

 #### First Row Seats

 The front row offers two seat types to cater to various comfort and style preferences: